Understanding Different Types of Loans: A Quick Guide

 Cosigned Loan

 If you’re struggling to get approved for a personal loan on your own, there are circumstances in which you can apply for a loan with a cosigner.
 A cosigner is someone who helps you qualify for the loan but does not have ownership over the loan.
-In the event that you are unable to make payments on the loan, your cosigner would be responsible.
+In the event that you are unable to make payments on the loan, your cosigner would, however, be responsible.

-Co-borrowers and co-applicants are other terms you might hear if you’re interested in borrowing a personal loan with the assistance of a friend or family member.
-A co-borrower essentially takes out the loan with you.
+• A co-borrower essentially takes out the loan with you.
 Unlike a cosigner, your co-borrower’s name will also be on the loan, so they’d be equally responsible for making sure payments are made on time.

-Meanwhile, a co-applicant is the person applying for a loan with you.
+• A co-applicant is the person applying for a loan with you.
 When the loan application is approved, the co-applicant becomes the co-borrower.

-Personal Lines of Credit
+Personal Line of Credit

 Slightly different from a personal loan, a personal line of credit functions similarly to a credit card.
 It’s revolving credit, which typically means there is a maximum credit limit, a required monthly minimum payment, and when the debt is paid off, money can be withdrawn again.

-Credit Card Cash Advances
+Credit Card Cash Advance

 The Takeaway